Engin-Boot/no-oggy-in-cs-kelkardish/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+The world is plagued with these creatures called "oggy".
+This program intends to remove the existance of all entities whose name begins with "oggy".

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+Seek and destroy.

-Don't forget to update this file after fixing the code.
+The method looks at everyones names and eliminates all those whose name begins with is "oggy"s .